ahoxus/ahoxus.github.io/index.md

 Tell us the location, count to 10 and relax.

-We'll find you the best fee, up to zero!
+We find the best price, up to a zero fee!

+Get to know even the internet quality there.

+And we work together with all local realtors.

 Want to buy or sell a house?
 Send us an email.